 See what happens in the world

-© University of Bergen Bente Elisabeth Moen: -My wish is that this MOOC can be an inspiration for all students to work for good psychosocial working conditions.
-No one should be afraid at their work place.
+© University of Bergen Bente Elisabeth Moen: -My wish is that this MOOC can be an inspiration for all students to work for good working conditions.

 © University of Bergen Magne Bråtveit: -Our course has focused on occupational exposures in traditional industries in developing countries.
 This knowledge will make you prepared to look out for occupational risks in newer sectors like the recycling industry.

-© University of Bergen Ole Jacob Møllerløkken -I hope that you in this course have learned about the physical factors that may be encountered at workplaces and how it is possible to achieve a safe workplace in spite of different risk factors for health.
+© University of Bergen Ole Jacob Møllerløkken -I hope that you in this course have learned about different factors that may be encountered at workplaces, and that you are inspired to find possible ways to achieve a safe workplace in spite of different risk factors for health.

 © University of Bergen Gro Tjalvin: - Health personnel should be educated to recognize work-related diseases, and be able to suggest preventive measures.
 This is where I hope this course will make a major contribution.
 Because, - no one should be harmed at work!